nickfloyd/convert-to-core-kata/README.md

 [Pull Request](https://github.com/nickfloyd/ConvertToCoreKata/pulls) opportunities!

 * Need to add the final part of the conversion taking the .NET Framework targeted project and also target .NET Standard.
-Addresses https://github.com/nickfloyd/ConvertToCoreKata/issues/1{
+Addresses [Issue 1](https://github.com/nickfloyd/ConvertToCoreKata/issues/1)

 ### New csproj format